Terms and conditions – receipt of OAC operating grant funds

 4. Audit requirements

 As a recipient of public funds, I understand that my organization is required to maintain accounting records of funds received from OAC detailing their receipt and disbursement.
-The organization may also be audited by the Auditor General of Ontario, or agent thereof to show that the money has been used for the purposes outlined in this application.
+The organization may also be audited by the Auditor General of Ontario, or agent thereof, or the Government of Ontario to show that the money has been used for the purposes outlined in this application.

 I understand that: